w3c/wai-presentations2all/content/index.md

 ## Benefits <span class="forwhich">(organizers & speakers)</span>
 {% include_cached excol.html type="middle" %}

-Presentations that are accessible to people with disabilities are also **inclusive** to many more audiences.
+Sessions that are accessible to people with disabilities are also **inclusive** to many more audiences.
 For example, people with different learning styles and people who are not fluent in the language.

-Accessible presentations also have additional benefits to organizations and individuals.
+Accessible sessions also have additional benefits to organizations and individuals.

 In this example situation, a live presentation with “slides” is recorded and later made available in an audio podcast: